sonus21/rqueue/README.md

 ---
 **Configure Task store**
-    All tasks are stored in Redis database, either we can utilise the same Redis datastore for entire application or we can provide a separate one for task store.
-Nonetheless if we need different datasstore then we can configure using `setRedisConnectionFactory` method.
+    All tasks are stored in Redis database, either we can utilise the same Redis database for entire application or we can provide a separate one for task store.
+Nonetheless if we need different database then we can configure using `setRedisConnectionFactory` method.
     **It's highly recommended to provide master connection as it reads and writes to the Redis database**